-Any account that is listed on your credit report could factor in to your credit scores.
-While most scoring systems incorporate authorized user accounts into the calculation some may not weight them as strongly because the authorized user has no responsibility for repayment of the debt.
+Any account that is listed on your credit report could factor into your credit scores.
+While most scoring systems—such as FICO and VantageScore®—incorporate authorized-user accounts into the calculation, some may not weigh them as strongly because authorized users are not responsible for repaying the debt.

 However, an authorized user account can be a great first step in establishing a credit report if you can be added to an account that is always paid as agreed.